vsillan/game-server-programming-course/assignments/assignment_1.md

 ## 4. Create a class implementing the interface

-Create a class called RealTimeCityBikeDataFetcher which implements the ICityBikeDataFetcher and queries the API `http://api.digitransit.fi/routing/v1/routers/hsl/bike_rental`
+Create a class called RealTimeCityBikeDataFetcher which implements the ICityBikeDataFetcher and queries the API `http://api.digitransit.fi/routing/v1/routers/hsl/bike_rental` (You can copy paste the API Url into your browser and see what it returns)

 ### Hints for implementation:

-- You can use `System.Net.Http.HttpClient` to do the request with a method called `GetStringAsync`
+- Create an instance from the class `System.Net.Http.HttpClient`, and use it to do a request with a method called `GetStringAsync`
+- There is an example how to use the `HttpClient` here: https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netcore-3.1
-- Remember to use `async` and `await` keywords in the implementation of a asynchronous method
+- Remember to use `async` and `await` keywords in your implementation of a asynchronous method.
+You can make your `Main` method asynchronous as well! (make it return a **Task**).
-- Copy paste the API Url into your browser and check what it returns
-- Next you need to define your own `BikeRentalStationList` class that correspond the Json the API returns
+- Next you need to define your own `BikeRentalStationList` class that correspond the Json the API returns.
+That is, it should contain properties with same names and types as what is in the Json.
 - Deserialize the string to a C# object using `JsonConvert.DeserializeObject<BikeRentalStationList>`
-- Find the information you are looking for (bike count in a certain station) and return it as a result from the method
+- Find the information you are looking for from the `BikeRentalStationList` (bike count in a certain station) and return it as the result from the method
-- You can make your `Main` method asynchronous as well! (make it return a **Task**)

 ---